 In order to really understand the complexity of relocation, while working on behalf of the community I was working with, I needed to focus my attention on certain particulars of the process.
 But with so many relocations being failed in many senses of the word, mainly in unfair or unjust manners (lack of basic services, lack of employment, lack of facilities etc.), it was clear to me that injustice has become a common factor in relocations occurring within the Philippines.
 It for that reason my main research question became: "What would a just relocation scheme for Isla Putting Bato look like?”

 This question brought into play many variables that are part of the relocation process.
 Within Metro Manila the primary actors are the community, the National Housing Authority and the local government.
 But there are factors beyond these which influence how each will make decisions.
 These factors work together and result in relocation or resettlement.
-But that relocation can look like many things, another slum, an underfunded project, a human rights debacle or a just relocation.
+But that relocation can look like many things, another slum, an underfunded project, a human rights debacle. or a just relocation.
 Furthermore, there are competing agendas which impact what the relocation looks like.
 Often the result is a relocation that does not fully provide for the needs of the residents.
 While relocations like this happens often and without organized opposition, it clearly fails to meet the statues upheld in United Nations legislation concerning the right to housing, let alone their own legislation regarding socialized housing for informal settlers.

 Methods

 This research was conducted through interactions with Isla, UPA and the NHA.
-From the start this was intended to be participatory which is why, I made myself familiar to the community members through attending a few local meetings that were hosted by UPA.
-I also do a windshield survey of the community with a local and my UPA supervisor as my guide.
+From the start this was intended to be participatory which is why I made myself familiar to the community members through attending a few local meetings that were hosted by UPA.
+I also did a windshield survey of the community with a local and my UPA supervisor as my guide.
 My relationship with UPA allowed me to see the working of the local leadership and for them to become familiar with my presence in the community.
 This later culminated in a focus group discussion with the leadership group over the entire community which consists of 10 men and women that represent all five puroks or areas of the Isla community.
 A one on one interview with my UPA supervisor was held in the UPA office.
 Our relationship had built trust through my participation in the Isla community.
 A final interview was held with a high ranking NHA official.
 This interview was very forthright and offered much insight into the governmental process of relocation.
 All of the interactions were recorded and later transcribed directly into Tagalog and then translated from Tagalog to English with the aid of my research assistants.

 Isla Puting Bato